Blog

 Price optimisation is a reality – for some.

-The situation calls for better net revenue management, with price optimisation front and centre.
+The situation calls for net revenue management, with price optimisation front and centre.
 It’s not a new idea – the relationship between price and demand, what affects that relationship, and how to model it are all well researched areas.
 It offers the prospect of small changes to pricing that add up to big gains in margin.

 But what of traditional brick and mortar retail?
 The picture is not so rosy, with pricing decisions often left to judgement within rules on minimum percentage margin and gap to competitor pricing.
-This results in at best reactive pricing, and at worst cedes control of price to the competitive dynamics of the market – resulting in a constant downward pressure that retailers can scarce afford.
+This results in at best reactive pricing, and at worst cedes control of price to the competitive dynamics of the market – resulting in a constant downward pressure that retailers can no longer afford.

 Almost all traditional retailers have attempted some form of price optimisation, only to find it either didn’t work or never got used.
 It’s perhaps unsurprising that there’s a lack of faith that price optimisation is worth pursuing again.